pradyot-09/Literature-Survey/GDSE_proposal.md

 # Research Proposal

-## *Title* : Effective Use of Enterprise Social Networking Tools in Globally Distributed Software Engineering
+## *Title* : Towards Effective Use of Enterprise Social Networking Tools in Globally Distributed Software Engineering

 ## Background and Problem Statement